top of page

 THE SOLUTION

-Farmers' Voice Radio is an innovative use of a traditional technology, disseminating up-to-date, relevant and practical information to even the most remote and isolated communities.
-It does this by bringing local farmers, agricultural experts and supply chain partners together to share their knowledge, experience and expertise via the trusted medium of community radio.
+Farmers' Voice Radio is an innovative use of a traditional technology, disseminating timely, relevant and practical information, in local language in the farmers' own voices, to even the most remote and isolated communities.
+It does this by bringing farmers, agricultural experts and supply chain partners together to share their knowledge, experience and expertise via the trusted medium of community radio.

 This is outlined in more detail in our Theory of Change.